canstralian/AITradePro/replit.md

 ## Overview

 This is a sophisticated AI-Enhanced trading analysis platform built with a modern full-stack architecture.
-The system combines real-time market data processing, AI-powered analysis, and an intuitive trading interface to provide comprehensive trading insights and portfolio management capabilities.
+The system combines real-time market data processing, AI-powered analysis with RAG (Retrieval-Augmented Generation) technology, asynchronous worker processing, and an intuitive Bloomberg Terminal-inspired trading interface to provide comprehensive trading insights and portfolio management capabilities.

 ## User Preferences